virrrex/6Companies30Days/README.md

 - 10. <a href="https://leetcode.com/problems/number-of-provinces/">Number of Provinces</a>
 - 11. <a href="https://leetcode.com/problems/construct-quad-tree/">Construct Quad Tree</a>
 - 12. <a href="https://leetcode.com/problems/course-schedule-ii/">Couse Schedule II</a>
+- 13. <a href="https://leetcode.com/problems/minimum-swaps-to-arrange-a-binary-grid/">Minimum Swaps to Arrange a Binary Grid</a>

 ### Day 21-25 :
 #### Company: Walmart